 As we complete the very last part of our walk along the Coast Track, we encounter an adult wombat with its baby grazing by the grassy bank of Darlington Bay.
 It’s a nice end to our 3-day walk!

-We’re back in Darlington by 4pm, in time to pick up the bicycles we booked a few days ago.
-I’m ready for a wee nap, but Luke seems to have unlimited energy and insists we ride down to the jetty.
+We’re back in Darlington, Maria Island’s main campground, by 4pm, in time to pick up the bicycles we booked a few days ago.
+I’m ready for a little nap, but Luke seems to have unlimited energy and insists we ride down to the jetty.
 And then back to Painted Cliffs.
 I finally managed to convince him to stop, so we can put up our tent at the Darlington campground!
 It’s fairly large camping ground with a lot of trees around the river that runs through the middle of it.
 We find a sheltered spot fairly close to the road, but away from most of the other tents.
-There are a LOT of tents her in mid-January, and I regret that we couldn’t find a secluded spot by Counsel Creek, just outside Darlington.
+There are a LOT of tents here in mid-January, and I regret that we couldn’t find a secluded spot by Counsel Creek, just outside Darlington.
 On the plus side there are basic cooking facilities and running water here.
 Outside of December/January, it would most likely be a great campground!

 Probably attracted by food scraps (although we don’t see anyone feeding the animals), there’s a lot of wildlife in and around the campsites.
 Two wombats chase each other past our tent, there’s loads of wallabies and a friendly kookaburra keeps an eye on our tent.